Dr-Groot/Skeleton_View-Swift/README.md

 # Skeleton-View
-Swift Skeleton View Usage + Project Work.
+Swift Skeleton View Usage and [Project Work](https://github.com/Dr-Groot/Skeleton-View/blob/main/SkeletonViewDemo.zip).
 It has been conceived to address this need, an elegant way to show users that something is happening and also prepare them for which contents are waiting.

 ![1](https://user-images.githubusercontent.com/63160825/213910115-8df9a262-0611-40bb-abd0-1969ed5a9872.jpg)
 ![2](https://user-images.githubusercontent.com/63160825/213910118-1786b96d-c553-4b11-9b64-78c94548e438.jpg)